wsummerhill/wsummerhill.github.io/_posts/2022-12-09-CSharp-Alt-Shellcode-Callbacks.md

 ---
 title: "CSharp Alterntive Shellcode Callbacks"
-date: 2022-12-12
+date: 2022-12-09
-categories: redteam
+categories: malwaredev
-published: false
+published: true
 ---

 For a while now, people have been using alternative callback methods in C/CSharp payloads instead of the vanilla "CreateThread()"